RezaBaiat/TEST/README.md

 - AppNavigator.js :

-if you want to route , you want to listen to route events, you want to go back , you want to change the stack root , this beautiful lady is who you will want to visit! it smartly simplifies the simplified react-native-navigation even more !
+if you want to navigate , you want to listen to navigation events, you want to go back , you want to change the stack root , this beautiful lady is who you will want to visit! it smartly simplifies the simplified react-native-navigation even more !

 - BuildConfig.js :